-III.
 Water Level

-- Be aware of the river level.
-Low river levels reveal submerged hazards such as sandbars, old locks and sunken logs. - High river levels generally increase the speed of the current, especially near constrictions such as between bridge abutments - Post-storm water may have increased debris and/or deadheads be attentive.
+High water levels are addressed in Safety Matrix.
+However, be aware low river levels can reveal submerged hazards such as sandbars, old locks and sunken logs.
+High river levels generally increase the speed of the current, especially near constrictions such as between bridge abutments.
+Post-storm water may have increased debris and/or deadheads.

-IV.
-Low Light Policies
+Low Light Policy

-- See Appendix C for the MRC Low Light Policy which addresses rowing post sunset and pre sunrise.
-This policy can also be found in the Member section of the MRC website. - Launches must comply to lighting rules stated in the 2021 Minnesota Boating Guide Pg.
-21 22 - Safety Suggestions - Reflective tape be placed on the top of the gunwales and splash boards - Carry a sound making device (MRC provides coaches with megaphones with sound making capabilities) - Wear HiVis clothing (always required in low-light situations per above policy)
+MRC has a Low Light Policy (Appendix B) which addresses rowing post sunset and pre sunrise.
+This policy can also be found in the Member section of the MRC website.
+All boats including launches must comply to lighting rules stated in the 2023 Minnesota Boating Guide Pg.
+22 - 23.
+MRC provides lights for club boats, private boat owners are to supply their own.
+Other safety suggestions

+- Reflective tape be placed on the top of the gunwales and splash boards - Carry a sound making device (MRC provides coaches with megaphones with sound making capabilities) - Wear HiVis clothing (always required in low-light situations per above policy)

-River Traffic Rules and Guidelines
+River Guidelines

-I. U.S. Coast Guard Traffic Rules
+U.S. Coast Guard Traffic Rules

-• The U.S. Coast Guard has developed right-of-way rules.
+The U.S. Coast Guard has developed right-of-way rules.
 Vessels with the least maneuverability have the right-of-way, but take necessary action to avoid all other types of boats.